+Repair Design opens up informed, realistic and meaningful public discussion about repair practices, capacities and limitations in an Australian context.
 This research reframes repair as a design practice, and in doing so openly acknowledges design’s culpability in environmental degradation and waste.
 Understanding the relationship between repair and design is necessary for the development of stronger policy, for more responsible design practice and for the open sharing of material knowledge and digital information.

-A UTS Design Studies Project.
+A UTS Design Studies Project

-UTS acknowledges the Gadigal People of the Eora and the Boorooberongal People of the Dharug Nation upon whose ancestral lands our campuses now stand.
+We acknowledge the Gadigal People of the Eora and the Boorooberongal People of the Dharug Nation upon whose ancestral lands our campuses now stand.
 We would also like to pay respect to the Elders both past and present, acknowledging them as the traditional custodians of knowledge for these lands.